Seaside Home / Players, Coaches, Refs / Schedules & Results / Fields / FAQs / Lodging & Attractions / Vendors / Volunteers

 *Source: Center for Disease Control

-No Champion will be declared for the U9/U10 divisions.
-Players from each U9/U10 team will receive a participation award.
+Scores will be entered but no Champion will be declared for the U8 - U10 divisions.
+Players of each U8 - U10 team will receive an award.

-In older divisions total points earned shall determine final standings.
-Each division will have a winner based on the following point system.
+In divisions older than U10, total points earned shall determine final standings.
+Each competitive division will have a winner based on the following point system.
 Teams shall be ranked in the standings by the number of points they have been awarded.

-When using the tie breaking rules below, the sequence followed shall always be in ascending order (1 through 7) for the tied teams in order to eliminate team(s) from the tie and to determine standings, .
-Never in the process shall the sequence revert to a lower numbered rule to determine standings.
+When using the tie breaking rules below, the sequence followed shall always be in ascending order (1 through 6) for the tied teams in order to eliminate team(s) from the tie and to determine standings. *Never in the process shall the sequence revert to a lower numbered rule to determine standings.

 If, due to registrations, it is necessary to create a division of four teams the following special rules shall apply: